Puyŏ languages: Languages of early Korea and eastern Manchuria

 The same text records that the language of the Yilou to the north differed from that of Buyeo and Goguryeo.

 Chapter 94 of the History of the Northern Dynasties (compiled in 659) states that the language of the Mohe in the same area was different from that of Goguryeo.

-These languages are completely unattested, but are believed, on the basis of their location and the description of the people, to have been Tungusic.
+The languages of the Yilou and Mohe are completely unattested, but are believed, on the basis of their location and the description of the people, to have been Tungusic.

 The "Description of the Eastern Barbarians" also describes the Samhan ('three Han') in the southern part of the Korean peninsula as culturally significantly different from the northern peoples.

-Based on this text, Lee Ki-Moon divided the languages spoken on the Korean peninsula at that time into Puyŏ and Han groups.
+Based on this text, Ki-Moon Lee divided the languages spoken on the Korean peninsula at that time into Puyŏ and Han groups.

 Lee originally proposed that these were two branches of a Koreanic language family, a view that was widely adopted by scholars in Korea.

 He later argued that the Puyŏ languages were intermediate between Korean and Japanese.